Jake Peavy

-Jacob Edward Peavy (born May 31, 1981) is an American former professional baseball pitcher, who is currently an on-air analyst for MLB Network.
+Jacob Edward Peavy (born May 31, 1981) is an American former professional baseball pitcher.
+He is currently an on-air analyst for MLB Network and backup studio analyst for TBS MLB Tuesday.

 He played in Major League Baseball (MLB) for the San Diego Padres, Chicago White Sox, Boston Red Sox, and San Francisco Giants.
 He batted and threw right-handed.

 While with the Padres, he won the 2007 NL Cy Young Award after recording the Pitching Triple Crown that year.
 He was traded from the White Sox to the Red Sox in 2013, and helped them to a World Series title later that season.
 A year later he was traded to the San Francisco Giants, with whom he won another title that season.
 He is the second starting pitcher after Don Gullett to win two consecutive World Series championship titles with different teams, one in each league.
 He is one of ten players in Major League history to have won back-to-back World Series championships titles on different teams (Joc Pederson, Ben Zobrist, Jack Morris, Bill Skowron, Clem Labine, Don Gullett, Allie Clark, Ryan Theriot, Will Smith).